bytebase/bytebase/docs/design/gh-ost-integration.md

 We will enhance this feature gradually following the plan listed below in Milestone.
 For the first iteration, we will implement

-- Use gh-ost to execute migration
+- Use gh-ost to execute the migration
   - Support "connect to primary, migrate on primary" only

 ### Milestone